TheUnicat/chessGPT/README.md

 Currently working on a second version with pretraining on randomly-generated trajectories to reduce overfitting.

+QUICK START:

+Just move model file (ckpt.pt) to out-chessGPT-char and run

+cd chessGPT
+python3 play.py

+...and a chessboard should pop out of the terminal.

+Extended instructions:

 python installation:

 Go to python.org and install python.